inkbytefo/AstralEngine/BUILD_INSTRUCTIONS.md

 - ✅ Window appears with correct title and size
 - ✅ Keyboard and mouse input is detected
 - ✅ Window can be resized and closed properly
-- ✅ No SDL3-related error messages in logs
+- ✅ No Vulkan-related error messages in logs
+- ✅ All selected subsystems initialize successfully

 Congratulations!
-Your Astral Engine is now running with professional SDL3 integration.
+Your Astral Engine is now running with a modern, modular CMake configuration.